Are your friends posting about having their Facebook Accounts hacked?

 Save my Device or Browser?

 Facebook needs to be able to remember your computer and browser information so they can recognise it the next time you log in, so make sure you save the device (e.g. computer) or browser you’re using.
 This will save you having to enter a code when you login from any of your recognised devices.
 If you’re having trouble here, it’s because some browser features block this.
-For example, if you’ve turned on private browsing or set up your browser to clear your history every time it closes, you might have to enter a code every time you log in.
-But hey, this is probably still better than being hacked!
+For example, if you’ve turned on private browsing, use a VPN or set up your browser to clear your history every time it closes, you might have to enter a code every time you log in.
+But hey, this is definitely better than being hacked!

-Note: Don’t click ‘Save this browser’ if you’re using a public computer that other people can access (e.g. a library computer).
+IMPORTANT: Do not click ‘Save this browser’ if you’re using a public computer that other people can access (e.g. a library computer).
+We recommend not accessing any personal or business related password-protected sites on public access computers, or especially on someone else’s computer.

 What Login Approval Methods can I use?